 Best for fans of historical fiction with an uplifting tone

-It has a bit of so many things I adore: historical fiction; family drama; Martha’s Vineyard; and pop culture.
+Elin Hilderbrand’s best book (in my opinion) has a bit of so many things I adore — historical fiction, family drama, Martha’s Vineyard, and pop culture.

 The plot follows the Levin family during a monumental Summer in Nantucket and Martha’s Vineyard.
 Whereas they usually all spend the Summer in Nantucket with their grandmother, this year, Blair is pregnant with twins in Boston, Kirby is working in Martha’s Vineyard, Tiger is fighting in Vietnam and only young Jessie is vacationing with their grandmother in Nantucket.